What should contribute to the decision to refinance your mortgage? Here, we review the key factors to consider.

 Whether you are a month away or twelve months away, not having an unbiased mortgage professional review your mortgage renewal is leaving money on the table!
-Here at the Clinton Wilkins Mortgage Team, we see homeowners get offered rates and mortgage terms/conditions; which aren’t reflective or what they could truly qualify for.
+Here at the Clinton Wilkins Mortgage Team, we see home owners get offered rates and mortgage terms that aren’t reflective of what they could truly qualify for.
 Here are some top reasons to ensure you call us first!

 When it comes to renewing your mortgage, most lenders will send you your official renewal documents months before your maturity date (date in which your current mortgage term is completed).
 Lenders know Canadians are not fluent in the current market rates of mortgages.
 That they depend on their lenders to be in good faith and offer the best rate, but this is not always the case.
-Lenders know that if you want to move your mortgage, you will need to re-qualify at the new guidelines which stipulate qualifying at the greater of 5.14% or the contract rate plus 2%.
+Lenders know that if you want to move your mortgage, you will need to re-qualify at the new guidelines which stipulate qualifying at the greater of 5.14 per cent or the contract rate plus two per cent.

 What’s best for your debt?

 Owning a house can be rewarding, but also expensive!
 As the statistics tell us right now, Canadians have more consumer debt than ever before.
 Why pay the high interest rate that comes with your credit card?
 Depending on the equity within your home, as well as the amount of debt you have, you have the ability to roll your debt into your mortgage.
 With your mortgage interest rate being drastically lower than those pesky credit cards, you could be increasing your monthly cash flow by hundreds of dollars.
 This could mean a refinance would be the best option instead of signing the lenders’ renewal.

 Mortgage terms and conditions